The Hileman Lab

 Technician: Rebecca Orozco (2011-2012)

 In the Hileman lab, Rebecca worked on evolution in the flowering time pathway.
-After leaving the lab, Rebecca completed her Master's in Library Science in Minnesota, and is now back at KU as our science librarian!
+After leaving the lab, Rebecca completed her Master's in Library Science in Minnesota.

 Master’s Student: Jacob Landis (2009-2011)